-Steam turbines are used to generate the majority of the world’s electricity and they accounted for about 48% of U.S. electricity generation in 2019.
+Steam turbines are used to generate the majority of the world’s electricity and they accounted for about 44% of U.S. electricity generation in 2020.
 Most steam turbines have a boiler in which a fuel is burned to produce hot water and steam in a heat exchanger, and the steam powers a turbine that drives a generator.
 Nuclear power reactors use nuclear fuel rods to produce steam.
-Solar thermal power plants use solar energy to produce steam.
-Of the top 10 U.S. electric power plants in 2019, 9 have steam turbines powered by nuclear energy, coal, and natural gas.
+Solar thermal power plants and most geothermal power plants use steam turbines.
+Most of the largest U.S. electric power plants use steam turbines.

 Combustion gas turbines, which are similar to jet engines, burn gaseous or liquid fuels to produce hot gases to turn the blades in the turbine.

 Steam and combustion turbines can be operated as stand-alone generators in a single-cycle or combined in a sequential combined-cycle.
 Combined-cycle systems use combustion gases from one turbine to generate more electricity in another turbine.
 Most combined-cycle systems have separate generators for each turbine.
 In single-shaft combined cycle systems, both turbines may drive a single generator.
 Learn more about different types of combined-cycle power plants.
-In 2019, combined-cycle power plants supplied about 33% of U.S. electricity generation.
+In 2020, combined-cycle power plants supplied about 35% of U.S. net electricity generation.

 Other types of generators